bcosenza/patus/tune/README.md

 ## Install PATUS-AA

-1) Downloading & Installing PATUS
+### 1 Downloading & Installing PATUS

 Requirements:
  - gcc and make
  - Maxima
-  . > sudo apt-get install maxima
+> sudo apt install maxima

  - Patus stencil compiler
   The script get_patus.sh will download the latest version
   > source get_patus.sh

- - Getting Oracle VM (highly recommended, as the dafault OpenJDK Runtime Environment is very slow!)
+ - Getting Oracle VM (highly recommended!
+The dafault OpenJDK Runtime Environment is very slow)
   > sudo apt-add-repository ppa:webupd8team/java
   > sudo apt-get update
   > sudo apt-get install oracle-java8-installer

   (if not done yet, you should additionally set JAVA_HOME with something like: export JAVA_HOME=/usr/lib/jvm/java-8-oracle and add to PATH /usr/lib/jvm/java-8-oracle/bin.
 To be sure you are really using the Oracle JVM with check: java -version)

 Optional:
  - Getting Eclipse (for development)